 - Director of IT Services

-The research below shows the top business and technology media publications that ITDMs follow on social media in order of affinity.
-Most of these media outlets are expected–the New York Times, Wall Street Journal, WIRED, The Economist, and Harvard Business Review.
-However, when ITDM are interested in technology news, they read Engadget, The Verge, ArsTechnica, ZDNet, and Fast Company.
+The research below shows the top technology and business media publications that ITDMs follow on social media in order of affinity.
+Most of these media outlets are what you would expect–the New York Times, Wall Street Journal, WIRED, The Economist, and Harvard Business Review.
+When ITDMs are interested in technology news, they read Engadget, The Verge, ArsTechnica, ZDNet, and Fast Company.

-The ITDM audience is also interested in following blogs written by technology companies like Google Cloud, Amazon AWS, and Microsoft Azure.
+The ITDM audience is also interested in reading blogs from technology companies like Google Cloud, Amazon AWS, and Microsoft Azure.
 In addition, they appreciate content from vendors/solutions providers in the enterprise software space, such as SAP, Oracle, and IBM.

-Other popular blogs that ITDM read include Gigaom, ReadWriteWeb (now part of Say Media), TechCrunch, Mashable, VentureBeat, and Business Insider.
+Other popular blogs that ITDM read include Gigaom, ReadWrite, TechCrunch, Mashable, VentureBeat, and Business Insider.
 These are all great places to get your company’s name and story in front of potential customers.

-When trying to reach IT decision-makers online, it is essential to know what kind of content they are interested in consuming.
-By understanding this information, you can better tailor your outreach efforts and create content that will resonate with your target audience.
+When trying to reach ITDMs online, knowing what content they are interested in consuming is essential.
+By understanding this information, you can better tailor your stories and create content that will resonate with them.

 ITDM Influencer Purchasing Factors

-The ITDM data below shows is critical to the customer journey.
-It shows the purchase influence factors based on affinity and conversation data.
+The ITDM data below shows it is critical to the customer journey.
+It shows the purchase influence factors based on affinity and conversation data:

-- 66% of ITDMs make purchase decisions based on brand name
+- ITDMs are brand loyal.
+66% of them make purchase decisions based on brand name

-- 33% of ITDMs make purchase decisions based on the utility of a product
+- ITDMs want innovation.
+33% of them make purchase decisions based on the utility and features of a product

-- 24.7% of ITDMs make purchase decisions based on recommendations from peers and colleagues
+- ITDMs trust others.
+24.7% of them make purchase decisions based on recommendations from peers and colleagues

-- 18% of ITDMs make purchase decisions based on advertising
+- ITDMs don’t love advertising.
+Only 18% of them make purchase decisions based on advertising

-- 14.2% of ITDMs make purchase decisions based on social media
+- ITDMs use social to converse, not buy.
+14.2% of them make purchase decisions based on social media

-Based on this data, it’s clear that the most important thing for marketing is to focus on their brand name.
-This means creating a solid brand identity that will be easily recognizable by ITDMs.
-Additionally, it’s essential to create helpful content for ITDMs to help them in their decision-making process.
-Recommendations from peers and colleagues are also crucial to influencer the customer journey, so vendors should focus on creating a solid network of brand advocates.
-Finally, social media and advertising can also be effective but should not be the only focus.
+Based on this data, it’s clear that the most important thing for marketing is to focus on building brand awareness.
+This means creating a solid brand identity easily recognizable by ITDMs.
+Additionally, it’s essential to create helpful content for ITDMs to help them decide.
+Recommendations from peers and colleagues are crucial to influencing the customer journey, so vendors should focus on creating a solid network of brand advocates and B2B creators.
+Finally, social media and advertising are less effective, but it doesn’t mean you don’t do it.

 What’s Top of Mind for IT Decision Makers?

-When exploring the ITDM conversation, a few key topic areas are driving the conversation.
-These are
+When exploring the ITDM conversation, a few key topic areas are driving discussions.

 - Artificial Intelligence